fduTristin/Database-System/notes/chap3.md

 * having clause: state a condition that applies to groups rather than to tuples

     ```sql
-    //find the names of all branches where the average account balance is more than $1,200.
+    --find the names of all branches where the average account balance is more than $1,200.
     select branch_name, avg (balance)
     from account
     group by branch_name